+Submitter number Submitter name Submission statement number Summary of submission details Summary of decision requested s42A Recommendation heaters.
 Oppose ULEBs being able to be installed in new homes or those built since the current insulation and double-glazing standards became operative.
 New houses should not need any or, at worst, only vey limited additional heating in winter.
 Allowing ULEBs in new houses may take away the incentive for good passive solar design and additional levels of insulation and double glazing.

-Given the uncertainties around the absence of in home testing of ULEBs, a more cautious approach should be taken to their installation in Airsheds B2 and C. A public resource consent process should be required, and they should only be allowed to be installed over time once it is clearly shown that air quality has improved as a result of behaviour change, natural attrition and/or any other methods, and when there has been an opportunity for 'real life' emissions from ULEBs to be evaluated.

-insulation, occupants' health including presence of respiratory diseases, household income with preference for low income, and current heating methods including unflued gas.

-- 5. Give consideration to ways of assisting those for whom the financial cost of purchasing and installing a ULEB and improving home insulation is a barrier through faciltating loan schemes with banks or similar lending organisations and/or through a loan scheme tied to the rates on the property. - 6.
-Do not permit ULEBs to be installed in new houses or retrospectively in houses built since the current insulatioan and double-glazing standards in the NZ Building Code became operative. - 7.
-Undertake further work on the definition of ULEBs to determine how 'real life' emissions will be defined and measured.
-Give consideration to additional requirements such as those specified by ECAN (Environet Ltd, November 2015 report, p41) namely: - A burner cannot be operated in such a way as to bypass the technology that results in ultra-low emissions. - The burner cannot be reasonably tampered with in such a way as to affect its performance.
-This generally means that it

-is unable to be tampered with using hand

-tools available in a home such as

-screwdrivers, spanners and files.

-- If maintenance (such as cleaning and

-filter changing) is required for the

-technology to be effective in reducing

-emissions there must be a process in place

-that ensures this happens (such as

-condition of a resource consent).

-- The technology for reducing PM10

-emissions must be designed to be effective
+Given the uncertainties around the absence of in home testing of ULEBs, a more cautious approach should be taken to their installation in Airsheds B2 and C. A public resource consent process should be required, and they should only be allowed to be installed over time once it is clearly shown that air quality has improved as a result of behaviour change, natural attrition and/or any other methods, and when there has been an opportunity for 'real life' emissions from ULEBs to be evaluated. includes criteria such as current level of insulation, occupants' health including presence of respiratory diseases, household income with preference for low income, and current heating methods including unflued gas.
+5. Give consideration to ways of assisting those for whom the financial cost of purchasing and installing a ULEB and improving home insulation is a barrier through facilitating loan schemes with banks or similar lending organisations and/or through a loan scheme tied to the rates on the property.
+6. Do not permit ULEBs to be installed in new houses or retrospectively in houses built since the current insulation and double-glazing standards in the NZ Building Code became operative.
+Accept in part Reject 7.
+Undertake further work on the definition of ULEBs to Accept number name statement number requested Recommendation determine how 'real life' emissions will be defined and measured.
+Give consideration to additional requirements such as those specified by ECAN (Environet Ltd, November 2015 report, p41) namely: - A burner cannot be operated in such a way as to bypass the technology that results in ultra-low emissions The burner cannot be reasonably tampered with in such a way as to affect its performance.
+This generally means that it is unable to be tampered with using hand tools available in a home such as screwdrivers, spanners and files If maintenance (such as cleaning and filter changing) is required for the technology to be effective in reducing emissions there must be a process in place that ensures this happens (such as condition of a resource consent) The technology for reducing PM10 emissions must be designed to be

-for the duration of the burner's life.